Articles about Chinese Medicinal Herbs

 Chapter 2 from The Chinese Medicinal Herb Farm: A Cultivator's Guide to Small-Scale Organic Herb Production.
 Read (pdf) here.

-Chinese Medicinal Herbs-An Emergent Organic Market, Session C
+Chinese Medicinal Herbs-An Emergent Organic Market, Eco-Farm Conference 2015, Session C

-This audio presentation is available as a download for $1.99 from Eco-Farm.org.
+This audio presentation is currently available as a download in the 2015 catalog for $1.99 from Eco-Farm.org.

 Medicine in Your Hands: Creating a Future for Our Herbs

 By Peg Schafer and Jean Giblette

 High Performance Thin Layer Chromatographic (HPTLC) Analysis of Dan Shen (Salvia miltiorrhiza) Roots Grown in Different Regions of the World

 A comparative analysis of bioactive compounds in Dan Shen (Salvia miltiorrhiza) roots grown in China and the United States.
 Read article (PDF) here.